Jack-Burge55/blackjack/README.md

- # ♥️♠️♣️♦️ Welcome to the Oxbury Casino! ♥️♠️♣️♦️
+ # ♥️♦️ Welcome to the Oxbury Casino! ♠️♣️

-This is a small project I made that automatically plays blackjack against a dealer followinng some predefined rules.
+This is a small project I made that automatically plays blackjack against a dealer following some predefined rules.
 I built this in react with TypeScript using Vite, with some quick styling from tailwind.css added

 ## How to run